-43. SUPERANNUATION
+48. SUPERANNUATION

 - (a) Superannuation legislation - (i) Superannuation legislation, including the Superannuation Guarantee (Administration) Act 1992 (Cth), the Superannuation Guarantee Charge Act 1992 (Cth), the Superannuation Industry (Supervision) Act 1993 (Cth) and the Superannuation (Resolution of Complaints) Act 1993 (Cth), deals with the superannuation rights and obligations of employers and employees.
 Under superannuation legislation individual employees generally have the opportunity to choose their own superannuation fund.
-If an employee does not choose a superannuation fund, any superannuation fund nominated in this Agreement covering the employee applies. - (ii) The rights and obligations in this clause supplement those in superannuation legislation. - (b) Employer contributions - An employer must make such superannuation contributions to a superannuation fund for the benefit of an employee as will avoid the employer being required to pay the superannuation guarantee charge under superannuation legislation with respect to that employee. - (c) The employer must pay to the relevant superannuation fund the amount specified in subclause (b) no later than 28 days after the end of each month.
+If an employee does not choose a superannuation fund, any superannuation fund nominated in this Agreement covering the employee applies. - (ii) The rights and obligations stated within this clause supplements those in superannuation legislation.

-(d) Voluntary employee contributions
+(b) Employer contributions